Student Financial Checklist

 Welcome to Virginia Tech and our university community!

 Complete the items below from the student financial checklist to prepare for the upcoming semester.
 While several of these will need to be repeated throughout your college career, authorizations and access will continue unless you take actions to remove.
+Click here for a brief introductory video.

 - Select My Award Information from the Financial Aid Information menu to view, accept, reduce, or decline offered loans and federal work study.